 The man who coined the maxim “cotton is king” wasn’t kidding — and he had the lifestyle to show for it.

 James Henry Hammond owned four plantations along the Savannah River encompassing more than 14,000 acres of prime cotton-growing terrain.
-The jewel in the crown was Redcliffe Plantation
+The jewel in the crown was Redcliffe Plantation, his non-working estate in the agricultural community of Beech Island.

 The splashy home, built by slaves in 1859, was the antebellum answer to “Lifestyles of the Rich and Famous.”
 The two-story Greek Revival-style mansion sits on a 400-acre hilltop overlooking a terraced landscape of century-old trees, orchards, vineyards, seasonal gardens and a magnolia allée that served as the grand entrance to the estate.